 Where to Start??
-Good Courses for First-Year Students
+First-Year Seminars and Other Good Courses for First-Year Students

 Once you know how to read the course descriptions in the Wellesley catalog, you still have to think about which courses will be right for you.
 It’s helpful to have in mind some principles for choosing courses that will be appropriate starting points for your college academic experiences.
 Here are three general principles to get you started (you should also look at ideas for negotiating requirements and for getting started in math and science, writing, and language):

-Check out Courses Designed for First-Year Students: The First-Year Seminar Program
+Check out Courses Specially Designed for First-Year Students: The First-Year Seminar Program

 Choose Courses, not Majors